Owlaukka/currency-converter-task-2025-02/README.md

 docker-compose up
 ```

-This only supports USD-to-GBP conversion and EUR-to-CHF conversion.
+This only supports USD-to-GBP conversion and EUR-to-CHF conversion currently.

 For detailed development instructions, refer to the respective README files in the frontend and backend directories.